 In eastern Nevada County, the issues also stem from the challenges to meet the needs related to the high volumes of traffic generated by travelers taking advantage of the world-class recreational opportunities available in the Truckee-North Tahoe area.
-To address these issues requires a multi-modal approach to transportation planning in the region.
+In addition to discretionary recreation demand travel, high housing costs have increased daily commuter trips into and out of the Truckee/North Tahoe region.
+To address these issues requires a multimodal and multijurisdictional approach to transportation planning in the region.

 Acquiring adequate and timely funding for transportation improvements is the central need within all of the Nevada County issues.
 Implementation of highway and regional roadway improvements will be key to providing efficient operations, while improving safety and air quality.
-The 2000 Census reported that approximately 17.5% of the county population was over 65 years of age, in 2019 that population increased to 27.5%, and it is projected that by 2030 this population is expected to increase to over 30%.
+The 2020 Census reported that approximately 28.5% of the county population was over 65 years of age, between 2010 and 2020 that population increased from 19.6% to 28.5%, and it is projected that by 2030 this population is expected to increase to over 40%.
 As the population of residents over the age of 65 increases, it will result in increased demand for public transit services in Nevada County.
-Additional state and federal transit operating and capital revenues will be necessary in order to meet the additional demand placed on the public transit systems.
+Additional local, state, and federal transit operating and capital revenues, will be necessary in order to meet the additional demand placed on the public transit systems.